tremor-rs/tremor-www/versioned_docs/version-0.12/reference/stdlib/std/string.md

  The string module contains functions that primarily work with strings.
 ## Functions

-### capitalize(input)
+### split(input, separator)

-Turns the first character in the input string to upper case.
-This does not ignore leading non letters!
+Splits the input string at every occurrence of the separator string and turns the result in an array.

 Returns a `string`